 grants for grads product

-Recent college graduates can now receive down payment and closing cost assistance and a favorable mortgage interest rate from an OHFA participating lender with the Grants for Grads product.
+Recent college graduates can now receive down payment assistance and a favorable mortgage interest rate from an OHFA participating lender with the Grants for Grads product.
 Eligible borrowers can use the product to reduce the out-of-pocket expenses associated with buying a home.

 Months resided in home